spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-As can be seen, there are 4,763,961 remaining taxi trips in the dataframe.
+By doing so, there are 4,763,961 remaining taxi trips in the dataframe.

 <br>